NearverseLabs/Amplify/README.md

 The creator/project gains engagement on their post and reaches the right target audience (ICP users).
 Users/participants can earn rewards for engaging in and winning campaigns.
-How Amplify is built
-Here’s a detailed breakdown of the technologies involved:

-ICP Smart Contracts: The smart contracts are written in Rust ICRC2 Token Standard: Amplify supports the ICRC2 token standard for secure and efficient token transactions.

-Frontend:

-TypeScript: Provides static type-checking, improving code quality.
-React: Enables a dynamic and responsive user interface.
-TailwindCSS: Assists in quickly styling components with a utility-first CSS framework.
-Vite: Bundles and builds the Frontend with fast performance.

-Backend:

-TypeScript: Ensures type safety and better code maintainability.
-PostgreSQL: A reliable relational database for data storage and management.
-Node.js: Provides a JavaScript runtime for server-side scripting.
-Adonis.js Framework: A robust backend framework to handle complex business logic.
-Twitter API v2.0: Integrates features for Interacting with Twitter (X) directly from the Amplify platform.

-Highlights:

-Secure Architecture: Ensures robust protection for data and transactions.
-User-Friendly Design: Simplifies user interaction by minimizing complexity.
-Scalability: We can easily integrate other social media Platforms (Web2 and Web3) and scale up.

-How Amplify Uses Random Number Generation (RNG) on ICP

-Consensus-Driven Randomness: The Internet Computer uses its consensus mechanism to produce random numbers that are unpredictable and verifiably fair.
-The randomness is derived from a process involving many nodes, making it tamper-resistant and decentralized, thus creating a fair raffle system in picking campaign winners.